 How to appeal

-Appeal to the tribunal within one month of getting your mandatory reconsideration decision.
+Appeal to the tribunal (external link) within one month of getting your mandatory reconsideration decision.
 If you start your appeal after a month you’ll have to explain why you did not do it earlier.
 Your appeal might not be accepted.

 Benefit decisions you can appeal